Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Enable Object Moving - Allows objects to be moved during play, and allows for added objects to spawn in when they are done building</li>
   <li>Allow Image Accumulation - Allows the image to accumulate while the camera is not moving</li>
   <li>Use Next Event Estimation - Enables shadow rays, NEE, and MIS for direct light sampling</li>
+  <li>Allow Volumetrics - Turns on pathtracing of global volumetric homogenous fog</li>
+  <li>(If Allow Volumetrics is on) Volume Density - Adjusts density of the global fog</li>
   <li>Allow Mesh Skinning - Turns on the ability for skinned meshes to be animated or deformed with respect to their armeture</li>
   <li>Use SVGF Denoiser - Turns on the SVGF denoiser</li>
   <li>(If SVGF Denosier is on)Atrous Kernel Size - The amount of times the SVGF denoiser runs through the Atrous kernel</li>
+  <li>Use Atrous Denoiser - Turns on the Atrous denoiser(can be combined with SVGF)</li>
+  <li>Current Samples - Shows how many samples have currently been accumulated</li>
+  <li>Take Screenshot - Takes a screenshot at game view resolution and saves it to Assets/ScreenShots(You need to create this folder)</li>
   </ul>

  ## Materials